 - Yada Yada Yada….

-Think for a sec, if you’re wishing for happiness or something “better,” what does that say about the present moment?
+Psychology: You find happiness when you’re not looking.
+Think of it this way – if you’re wishing for happiness or something “better,” what does that do to the present moment?
+It dissolves it & we miss it.
+The practice of meditation is so powerful because it trains your mind to embrace the present moment in all it’s imperfectly perfect glory.
 Slow down and enjoy right now.
 Truly taste the flavors in your food, hear your thoughts, watch the sunset or admire the breeze as it elegantly sways mighty trees.
-Embrace the present moment in all it’s imperfectly perfect glory.

 Whatever your definition of perfect is, it’ll never be in your hands.
 Let me assure you, the search for perfect NEVER ends & NEVER gets achieved.